What Is the Commit Layer?

 Why the Commit Layer Exists

-May this specific action run at all — by this actor, in this context, under this authority, right now?
+May this particular action bind the institution under this authority, in this context, right now?

 Where The Commit Layer Sits